 Following the latest Government guidance the surgery is still open.
 Please continue to contact us as normal.
 Access to the surgery is by appointment only following triage by a clinician.
 This will minimise the spread of infection and keep patients and staff safe.
-Please do not attend the practice unless you are asked to do so.
+Please do not attend the practice unless you are asked to do so, this is so that we can safely manage the number of people in our practice.
+If you do, you may be asked to wait outside.

 Help stop coronavirus spreading